ipfs/aegir/README.md

 **Specifying a custom entry file for Webpack**

 By default, `aegir` uses `src/index.js` as the entry file for Webpack.
 You can customize which file to use as the entry point by specifying `entry` field in your user configuration file.
-To do this, create `.aegir.js` file in your project's root diretory and add point the `entry` field to the file Webpack should use as the entry:
+To do this, create `.aegir.js` file in your project's root directory and add point the `entry` field to the file Webpack should use as the entry:

 ```javascript
 module.exports = {